Residential

 Studio Apartment

-A studio apartment is just like a 1 RK but smaller and in populous cities.
+A studio apartment is just like a 1 RK but smaller and common in populous cities.
 It comprises a single room with the combined features of the living room, sleeping area, kitchen, and bathroom.
 These apartments are formulated to accommodate only one person.
 Their size can range from 200 to 500 square feet.

 Difference Between BHK, Flat and Rooms